Skip to Content

 • If you need a longer chat find a quiet place with good lighting and no distractions.

-• Make sure when speaking you don’t accidentally cover your mouth.
+• Make sure when speaking that you don’t accidentally cover your mouth.

 • Utilise visual aids such as presentations, slides, and written agendas during meetings to supplement verbal communication.
 These aids can provide valuable context and make it easier to follow the conversation.